-Suzen Tekla Kruglnska is a freelance writer, editor, researcher, podcaster, and photographer.
+Suzen Tekla Kruglnska is a freelance writer, editor, podcaster, and photographer.
 She hosts and produces a comedy film podcast, The Comedy Film Funnel, and completed a podcast series about Stanley Kubrick’s horror masterpiece The Shining, and another about the 1968 classic Rosemary’s Baby, both found here.
-Her writing has been published in The New York Times, Slate, Salon, and Discover Magazine, where she was a reporter and senior editor, interviewed eight Nobel Laureates, and where she edited a science humor column that was nominated for a National Magazine Award under her tenure.
+Her writing has been published in The New York Times, Slate, Salon, and Discover Magazine, where she was a reporter and senior editor, interviewed nine Nobel Laureates, and where she edited a science humor column that was nominated for a National Magazine Award under her tenure.
 She has been a radio host at three community stations, as both a talk show host and a music DJ, and is a frequent guest on podcasts.
 She’s also worked in the field of mental healthcare and at arty music non-profits.

 She can be reached at sakrug at aol.com, and is proud of the uncoolness of her email address.